gahmorais/ailhadaprogramacao/src/pages/tabela-campeonato-brasileiro/readme.md

-## Projeto desenvolvido no bootcampo do IGTI dop curso de Desenvolvedor React.
+## Projeto desenvolvido no bootcampo IGTI do curso de Desenvolvedor React.

 ### Tecnologias do projeto
     * Typescript